 1. Implement your birth plan

-2. Find a doctor who is open to the idea
+2. Find a doctor open to gentle c-sections

 3. Read up beforehand

-Read up on your hospital’s policies and procedures beforehand so that you are aware ahead of time of any obstacles that may get in the way of your gentle cesarean.
+Read up on your hospital’s policies and procedures beforehand, so that you are aware of any obstacles that may get in the way of your gentle cesarean.
 Hospitals sometimes have regulations in place that are different than your doctor’s practices, and hospital rules override even your doctor’s wishes.
-Hopefully, you can have every aspect of your birth that you desire, but if everything does not go according to plan, take the time to grieve!
-Even in the best of circumstances, we all have our “Mama Wound”.

 4. Remember, this is your birth experience!